mikesockor/Java8FunctionalBuilder/readme.md

 http://immutables.github.io will give you exactly that you need, but it will create a Proxy classes for each your class

 the rest of patterns use Setters which not safe

+_only one thing is waiting for you, once you have chosen 'reflection' - you might not get an error on compilation time_